jonsherrard/beacon-lock/readme.md

-# Beacon Lock
+t# Beacon Lock

-## Use a bluetooth beacon to lock your Mac when you leave it's proximity
+## Use a bluetooth beacon to lock your Mac when you leave its proximity

 Use your Google Bluetooth LE beacon to lock your Mac screen.
 Porbably very insecure and crap.
 I wrote it in about half an hour.